-Before you get started with learning Vietnamese, you need to decide what kind of level in the language you’re actually aiming for.
-Many will simply state that they want to “become fluent” in the language.
+Before you get started with the difficult task of learning Vietnamese, you need to decide what kind of level in the language you're actually aiming for.
+Many will simply state that they want to "become fluent" in the language.

 There aren't any good and clear definitions as to what fluency really is, however.
 Do you want to come across as a native Vietnamese when you speak, or are you OK with just being conversational and making a few mistakes here and there?

 While many language learners dream of impressing everyone around them with a high near-native bilingual level in the language that they're learning, this isn't always a practical goal to aim for.
 Everyone can learn a language and they can become conversational in a few years.
 But to compeltely sound like a Vietnamese?
 That might take decades, or you might simply never get there.

 A good level to aim for is the B1 or B2 level, which is either the lower or higher intermediate level.
 This will allow you to speak "fluently", communicate without difficulties, understand when people speak to you and be understood.
 But it won't be perfect.
 I advice you to just accept that, at least as a start.